Gender inequality persists around the world, including in our region, undermining economic growth, human development and poverty reduction.

 - work with men and boys as advocates for gender equality and women's empowerment where that is appropriate, including to address forms of masculinity that hinder progress

-- closely scrutinise our funding for multilateral organisations, including the multilateral banks to ensure effective integration of gender equality
+- closely scrutinise our funding for multilateral organisations, including the United Nations, the multilateral banks and the Commonwealth to ensure they effectively integrate gender equality into their activities

-- recognise that women are not a homogeneous group, paying particular attention to girls, those with disabilities and disadvantaged women
+- recognise that women are not a homogeneous group, paying particular attention to girls, those with disabilities, women from marginalised groups and socially and economically disadvantaged women

 - apply gender equality considerations across the full range of funding mechanisms, including core funding, grants and funding through partner government systems

-- seize opportunities as they arise to promote gender equality and women’s empowerment, keep in mind the ‘do no harm’ principle and identify and mitigate risks
+- seize opportunities as they arise to promote gender equality and women's empowerment, apply the 'do no harm' principle and identify and mitigate risks

 - participate in the global debate on gender equality and support global efforts, including through UN Women, to meet international commitments on gender equality and women's empowerment

-- be prepared to work for the long term - while progress towards gender equality can be rapid when circumstances are right, we need to be aware that this is the work of decades; short term programming is unlikely to be effective.
+- be prepared to work for the long term - while progress towards gender equality can be rapid when circumstances are right, we need to be aware that achieving lasting gender equality around the world is the work of decades; short-term programming is unlikely to be effective.